 In June 2012, the GASB issued GASB Statement No. 68, Accounting and Financial Reporting for Pensions, an Amendment of GASB Statement No. 27.
 GASB No. 68 results from comprehensive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision-useful information, supporting assessments of accountability and inter-period equity, and creating additional transparency.
 GASB No. 68 replaces the requirement of GASB Statement No. 27, Accounting for Pensions by State and Local Governmental Employers, as well as the requirements of GASB Statement No. 50, Pension Disclosures, as they related to pensions that are provided through pension plans administered as trusts or equivalent arrangements that meet certain criteria.
 GASB No. 68 identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-Note disclosures and required supplementary information requirements for employers with liabilities (payables) to a defined benefit pension plan and for employers whose employees are provided with defined benefit plans.
+Note disclosures and required supplementary information requirements for employees are provided with defined benefit plans.

 GASB No. 68 was effective for fiscal years beginning after June 15, 2014, with earlier application encouraged.
-The Hospital adopted GASB No. 68 as of October, 1 2014 and, as required, adjusted net position and restated the statement of net position as of October 1, 2014.
+The Hospital adopted GASB No. 68 as of October, 1 2014 and, as required, adjusted net position and restated the statements of net position as of October 1, 2014.
 The impact of adopting GASB No. 68 resulted in a decrease in net position of \$15,896,549 and increase in liabilities of 17,229,050.

-Management's Discussion and Analysis Years Ended September 30, 2015 and 2014
+Management's Discussion and Analysis Years Ended September 30, 2016 and 2015